FooBarWidget/matchhostfsowner/SECURITY-NOTES.md

  * The referenced file may be inside a directory that the caller controls.
 Even if you solve the previous issue by opening with `O_NOFOLLOW`, the caller can still perform a TOCTU attack by replacing one of the parent directories with a symlink.
  * The referenced file may be a FIFO file.
 The caller can trick your program into opening a FIFO file that is never opened on the other side, causing your program to get stuck forever.
 You should open files with `O_NONBLOCK` to defeat this.

-Since `matchhostfsowner` is supposed to be used in a container context, we can enforce certain usage styles that are less acceptable outside such a context.
+Since MatchHostFsOwner is supposed to be used in a container context, we can enforce certain usage styles that are less acceptable outside such a context.
 For example, we insist on a hardcoded config file location so that callers can't attack us with malicious symlinks or content.